secrets-cli/secrets/README.md

 That's the main flow.
 The rest is optional depth.

-> **One requirement: an SSH key**, the same kind you already use for GitHub or
+> **Only one requirement: an SSH key**, the kind you already use for GitHub or a
-> to log into a server. vars derives each file's encryption from it, so there's
+> server. `vars` derives each file's encryption from it, so there's no new passphrase
-> no new passphrase to invent.
-Most people already have one at
-> `~/.ssh/id_ed25519`; if not, create it with `ssh-keygen -t ed25519`.
-The key
+> to invent.
+Most people already have one at `~/.ssh/id_ed25519`; if not, create it
-> must be **Ed25519 or RSA** (ECDSA and FIDO/`sk-` keys sign non-deterministically,
+> with `ssh-keygen -t ed25519`.
+It must be **Ed25519 or RSA**.
+>
+> If your key has a passphrase, load it into your agent with `ssh-add`: vars signs
+> through `ssh-agent`, so it never asks for the passphrase.
+>
-> so vars can't use them). git is optional, used for history and cross-machine sync.
+> Git is optional, used for history and cross-machine sync.

 ---